-Due to recent revelations in some media, society is also pushing for greater transparency of Hospices and their practices.
+Talking about regulations, recent revelations in some media tell us that society is also pushing for greater transparency of Hospices and their practices.
 Related Article Here

 These days with so many people (50%+), choosing to spend their final days at home, close family members will want to know that the doula they hired is a professional who knows what the work entails and can be trusted to do the right thing.

 IAP college is one of the very few colleges that have been offering an End of Life Doula Online Certification course for a lengthy period of time.

 Alternatively, If you have experience as a Death Doula you may qualify for Professional Certification or Master Certification.
 Life experiences that may count towards professional certification include: self-employment, volunteer work, continuing education, mentoring, and more.